Blogs

 Defense Strategies:

-• Enforce role-based access controls
+• Apply role-based access controls

-• Monitor employee behavior for anomalies
+• Monitor employee actions for behavioral anomalies

-• Educate staff about responsible data handling
+• Educate teams on data handling protocols

-• Conduct regular access reviews and audits
+• Conduct access audits regularly

 6. Quantum Computing and “Harvest Now, Decrypt Later”